-The news that your child has a congenital heart defect can leave you worried about your child's health now and in the future.
-But, learning about your child's congenital heart defect can help you understand the condition and know what you can expect in the coming months and years.
+Learning about your child's congenital heart defect can help you understand the condition and know what you can expect in the coming months and years.

 Serious congenital heart defects usually become evident soon after birth or during the first few months of life.
 Signs and symptoms could include:

 - Pale gray or blue skin color (cyanosis)

 - Rapid breathing

 - Swelling in the legs, abdomen or areas around the eyes

 - Shortness of breath during feedings, leading to poor weight gain